JM-Lab/spring-ai-playground/README.md

 >- Automatic Restart: The --restart unless-stopped option ensures the container restarts automatically unless manually stopped with docker stop.
 > - ***For Linux Users:*** The `host.docker.internal` DNS name may not be available on all Linux distributions.
 If you encounter connection issues, you may need to use `--network="host"` in your `docker run` command or replace `host.docker.internal` with your host machine's IP address on the Docker bridge network (e.g., `172.17.0.1`).

+> ⚠️ **MCP STDIO Transport Limitation**
+> While Docker is recommended for most scenarios, it is not suitable for testing MCP STDIO transport.
+MCP STDIO transport requires direct process-to-process communication, which containerized environments cannot provide reliably.
+>
+> If you plan to test the MCP STDIO transport, please use the [Running Locally (Optional)](#running-locally-optional) instead.

 #### Cleaning Up Docker
 - To stop and remove the Docker container, image, and volume:
    ```